storycraft/storyboard-obsolete/readme.md

 * See `crates` directory for individual parts of framework.

 ## Features
-1. State based app.
-Easy to maintenance and extend.
-2. Highly extendable render resource and component modularity system.
+1. Highly extendable render resource and component modularity system.
-3. No runtime required.
+2. No runtime required.
-4. Cross platform rendering including web (via WebGL, WebGPU).
+3. Cross platform rendering including web (via WebGL, WebGPU).
-5. Nonthreaded / Threaded rendering switching support for low latency app.
+4. Nonthreaded / Threaded rendering switching support for low latency app.

+## Documentation
+This project is not currently well documented.
+See examples for usages.

 ## Examples
 See `examples` directory for example projects